Imagining a Future Canada: An Interdisciplinary Conference | March 2-4th, 2017

 - Closing Gala Dinner, Shaw Centre, Ottawa, featuring The Honourable Catherine McKenna, Minister of Environment and Climate Change and André Plourde, Dean of the Faculty of Public Affairs

-Conference presenters will include current and former Faculty of Public Affairs faculty members and students, other academics and individuals from the business, not-for-profit, and government sectors, including the Canadian Centre for Policy Alternatives, EnviroEconomics, National Security and Strategic Foresight, the Conference Board of Canada, Policy Horizons Canada, the White Ribbon Project, and the National Art Gallery.
+Conference presenters included current and former Faculty of Public Affairs faculty members and students, other academics and individuals from the business, not-for-profit, and government sectors, including the Canadian Centre for Policy Alternatives, EnviroEconomics, National Security and Strategic Foresight, the Conference Board of Canada, Policy Horizons Canada, the White Ribbon Project, and the National Art Gallery.

 Thanks to our presenting sponsor: